Ethanol fermentation: Effect of oxygen

 Fermentation does not require oxygen.
 If oxygen is present, some species of yeast (e.g., Kluyveromyces lactis or Kluyveromyces lipolytica) will oxidize pyruvate completely to carbon dioxide and water in a process called cellular respiration, hence these species of yeast will produce ethanol only in an anaerobic environment (not cellular respiration).
 This phenomenon is known as the Pasteur effect.

 However, many yeasts such as the commonly used baker's yeast Saccharomyces cerevisiae or fission yeast Schizosaccharomyces pombe under certain conditions, ferment rather than respire even in the presence of oxygen.
 In wine making this is known as the counter-Pasteur effect.
 These yeasts will produce ethanol even under aerobic conditions, if they are provided with the right kind of nutrition.
 During batch fermentation, the rate of ethanol production per milligram of cell protein is maximal for a brief period early in this process and declines progressively as ethanol accumulates in the surrounding broth.
 Studies demonstrate that the removal of this accumulated ethanol does not immediately restore fermentative activity, and they provide evidence that the decline in metabolic rate is due to physiological changes (including possible ethanol damage) rather than to the presence of ethanol.
 Several potential causes for the decline in fermentative activity have been investigated.
 Viability remained at or above 90%, internal pH remained near neutrality, and the specific activities of the glycolytic and alcohologenic enzymes (measured in vitro) remained high throughout batch fermentation.
 None of these factors appears to be causally related to the fall in fermentative activity during batch fermentation.

 Bread baking

 Ethanol fermentation causes bread dough to rise.
 Yeast organisms consume sugars in the dough and produce ethanol and carbon dioxide as waste products.
 The carbon dioxide forms bubbles in the dough, expanding it to a foam.
 Less than 2% ethanol remains after baking.

+In a contemporary advancement, a group in Germany has been doing the opposite and converting stale bread into ethanol.

 Alcoholic beverages

 Ethanol contained in alcoholic beverages is produced by means of fermentation induced by yeast.
+Liquors are distilled from grains, fruits, vegetables, or sugar that have already gone through alcoholic fermentation.